Startups have about $1 trillion worth of reasons to love the Biden infrastructure plan – TechCrunch

 Included in all of this is an emphasis on developing economies fairly and equally across the country — that means $20 billion in regional innovation hubs and a Community Revitalization Fund, which is designed to support innovative, community-led redevelopment efforts and $52 billion in investing in domestic manufacturers — promoting rural manufacturing and clean energy.

-Finally for startups there’s a $31 billion available for programs that give small businesses access to credit, venture capital, and R&D dollars.
-Specifically, the proposal calls for funding for community-based small business incubators and innovation hubs to support growth in communities of color and underserved communites.
+Finally for startups there’s $31 billion available for programs that give small businesses access to credit, venture capital and R&D dollars.
+Specifically, the proposal calls for funding for community-based small business incubators and innovation hubs to support growth in communities of color and underserved communities.

 Water and power infrastructure

-America’s C- grade infrastructure has problems extending across the length and breadth of the country.
-It encompasses everything from crumbling roads and bridges to a lack of clean drinking water, failing sewage systems, inadequate recycling facilities, and increasing demands on power generation, transmission and distribution assets that the nation’s electricity grid is unable to meet.
+America’s C-grade infrastructure has problems extending across the length and breadth of the country.
+It encompasses everything from crumbling roads and bridges to a lack of clean drinking water, failing sewage systems, inadequate recycling facilities and increasing demands on power generation, transmission and distribution assets that the nation’s electricity grid is unable to meet.

 “Across the country, pipes and treatment plants are aging and polluted drinking water is endangering public health.
 An estimated six to ten million homes still receive drinking water through lead pipes and service lines,” the White House wrote in a statement.

 To address this issue, Biden’s calling for an infusion of $45 billion into the Environmental Protection Agency’s Drinking Water State Revolving Fund and Water Infrastructure Improvements for the Nation Act grants.
-While that kind of rip and replace project may not directly impact startups, another $66 billion earmarked for upgrades to drinking water, wastewater and stormwater systems and monitoring and managing the presence of contaminants in water will be a huge boon for the vast array of water sensing and filtration startups that have flooded the market in the past decade or more (there’s even an entire incubator dedicated to just water technologies).
+While that kind of rip and replace project may not directly impact startups, another $66 billion earmarked for upgrades to drinking water, wastewater and storm water systems and monitoring and managing the presence of contaminants in water will be a huge boon for the vast array of water sensing and filtration startups that have flooded the market in the past decade or more (there’s even an entire incubator dedicated to just water technologies).

 The sad fact is that water infrastructure in America has largely failed to keep up in large swaths of the country, necessitating this kind of massive capital infusion.

 And what’s true for water is also true increasingly true for power.
 Outages cost the U.S. economy upwards of $70 billion per year, according to the White House.
 So when analysts compare those economic losses to a potential $100 billion outlay, the math should be clear.
-For startups that math equals dollar signs.
+For startups, that math equals dollar signs.

 Calls to build a more resilient transmission system should be music to the ears of companies like Veir, which is developing a novel technology for improving capacity on transmission lines (a project that the Biden administration explicitly calls out in its plan).

-The Biden plan also includes more than money, calling for the creation of a new Grid Deployment Authority within the Department of Energy to better leverage rights-of-way along roads and railways and will support financing tools to develop new high-voltage transmission lines, the White House said.
+The Biden plan also includes more than money, calling for the creation of a new Grid Deployment Authority within the Department of Energy to better leverage rights-of-way along roads and railways and that will support financing tools to develop new high-voltage transmission lines, the White House said.

 The administration doesn’t stop there.
 Energy storage and renewable technologies are going to get a boost through a clutch of tax credits designed to accelerate their deployment.
-That includes a ten-year extension and phase down of direct-pay investment tax credits and production tax credits.
-The plan aslo calls for clean energy block grants and calls for the government to purchase nothing but renewable energy all day for federal buildings.
+That includes a 10-year extension and phase down of direct-pay investment tax credits and production tax credits.
+The plan also calls for clean energy block grants and calls for the government to purchase nothing but renewable energy all day for federal buildings.

-Complimenting this push for clean power and storage will be a surge in funding for waste remediation and cleanup, which is getting a $21 billion boost under Biden.
+Complementing this push for clean power and storage will be a surge in funding for waste remediation and cleanup, which is getting a $21 billion boost under Biden.

-Companies like Renewell Energy, or various non-profits that are trying to plug abandoned oil wells, can play a role here.
+Companies like Renewell Energy, or various nonprofits that are trying to plug abandoned oil wells, can play a role here.
 There’s also the potential to recover other mineral deposits or reuse the wastewater that comes from these wells.
-And here, too, investors can find early stage businesses looking for an angle.
-Part of the money frm the Biden plan will aim to redevelop brownfields and turn them into more sustainable businesses.
+And here, too, investors can find early-stage businesses looking for an angle.
+Part of the money from the Biden plan will aim to redevelop brownfields and turn them into more sustainable businesses.

-That’s where some of the indoor agriculture companies, like Plenty, Bowery Farms, AppHarvest could find additional pots of money to turn unused factory and warehouse space into working farms.
-Idled factories could also be transformed into hubs for energy storage and community based power generation and distribution facilities, given their position on the grid.
+That’s where some of the indoor agriculture companies, like Plenty, Bowery Farms and AppHarvest could find additional pots of money to turn unused factory and warehouse space into working farms.
+Idled factories could also be transformed into hubs for energy storage and community-based power generation and distribution facilities, given their position on the grid.

-“President Biden’s plan also will spur targeted sustainable, economic development efforts through the Appalachian Regional Commission’s POWER grant program, Department of Energy retooling grants for idled factories (through the Section 132 program), and dedicated funding to support community-driven environmental justice efforts – such as capacity and project grants to address legacy pollution and the cumulative impacts experienced by frontline and fenceline communities,” the White House wrote.
+“President Biden’s plan also will spur targeted sustainable, economic development efforts through the Appalachian Regional Commission’s POWER grant program, Department of Energy retooling grants for idled factories (through the Section 132 program) and dedicated funding to support community-driven environmental justice efforts — such as capacity and project grants to address legacy pollution and the cumulative impacts experienced by frontline and fenceline communities,” the White House wrote.

-Key to these redevelopment efforts will be the establishment of pioneer facilities that demonstrate carbon capture retrofits for large steel, cement, and chemical production facilities.
-But if the Biden Administration wanted to, its departments could go a step further to support lower emission manufacturing technologies like the kind companies including Heliogen, which is using solar power to generate energy for a massive mining operation, or Boston Metal, which is partnering with BMW on developing a lower emission manufacturing process for steel production.
+Key to these redevelopment efforts will be the establishment of pioneer facilities that demonstrate carbon capture retrofits for large steel, cement and chemical production facilities.
+But if the Biden administration wanted to, its departments could go a step further to support lower emission manufacturing technologies like the kind companies including Heliogen, which is using solar power to generate energy for a massive mining operation, or Boston Metal, which is partnering with BMW on developing a lower emission manufacturing process for steel production.

 Critical to ensuring that this money gets spent is a $25 billion commitment to finance pre-development activities, that could help smaller project developers, as Rob Day writes in Forbes.